Paid speaker, founder, educator, infrastructure strategist

 Speaking, workshops, executive briefings, media requests, and partnerships.

-For speaking, workshops, executive briefings, media requests, or partnership inquiries, please include the event date, audience size, desired format, recording plans, and available speaker budget.
+For speaking, workshops, executive briefings, media requests, or partnership inquiries, please include the event date, audience size, desired format, recording plans, available budget range, and the strategic outcome the engagement should support.

 Email: nolan@atlanta-robotics.org